matthewtpapa/vision/docs/adr/0001-oracle-first.md

 - Verify remains in-line for all emissions; the Oracle queue exists but abstains by default so runtime behaviour matches M2-03 guardrails.
 - Evidence derives solely from LabelBank lookups; KB promotion artifacts are generated offline and not enforced during evaluation.
-- Runtime RIS is still prohibited in the hot loop and enforced via CI.
+- RIS remains prohibited in the hot loop and enforced via CI.